linkerd/linkerd2-conformance/README.md

 $ cd linkerd2-conformance

 # Use the convinence script to run `go run`
-$ bin/go-test [OPTIONS]
+# $ bin/go-test [TEST NAME]

-# Example

-# This command installs the control plane under the "l5d-conformance" namespace,
-# tests exteral issuers and uninstalls the control plane once the tests complete
-$ bin/go-test -ginkgo.v
+$ bin/go-test inject

+# To run all the tests in the reccomended order
+$ bin/run-all
 ```

-Additionally, as this project uses [Ginkgo](https://github.com/onsi/ginkgo) for the tests, you may also pass flags options from the [Ginkgo CLI](https://onsi.github.io/ginkgo/#the-ginkgo-cli).
+On completion of the test(s), a `reports/` folder will be created at the root directory of the project, from where the JUnit reports of each individual test can be accessed.

 ## Adding new tests